Medical Schools with DEI Offices

 “The Carver College of Medicine (CCOM) fosters a welcoming and respectful campus environment while ensuring compliance with state and federal law.
 We build community among learners and prepare students to serve Iowans from every background and life experience.
 Through comprehensive education and skill development, we empower future healthcare professionals to excel in their careers while meeting the needs of their communities.”

-Office of Health Equity and Engagement
+Office of Health Equity & Engagement

 “The office implements targeted outreach programs, mentorship opportunities, and professional development resources designed specifically to foster a welcoming atmosphere for all groups in the healthcare field.
 This holistic approach ensures that the workforce is equipped to address the health needs of an increasingly diverse population.”